Swathi88-devi/LLM-Reliability-Evaluation-Pipeline-LREP-/README.md

 The solution is made to be easily extendable for more metrics or evaluation strategies.

+**Conclusion**

+This project combines a variety of lightweight techniques to evaluate LLM responses in a structured, understandable way.
+It checks quality, factual accuracy, completeness, and cost-efficiency of model outputs without depending on heavy LLM calls.
+The pipeline is flexible enough to integrate into a production RAG system and straightforward enough to run locally during development.

 **Future Improvements**

-Support for comparing multiple models
+- Support for comparing multiple models

-Advanced keyword extraction (like RAKE/YAKE)
+- Advanced keyword extraction (like RAKE/YAKE)

-A dashboard for visualizing evaluation metrics
+- A dashboard for visualizing evaluation metrics

-Streaming capabilities for real-time evaluations
+- Streaming capabilities for real-time evaluations